RookTKO/RookTKO/README.md

 ## ✨ About myself ✨

+I prefer to program in JavaScript but also have proficient working knowledge of C#, Python, Java and Ruby.
 I have two birds 🐦, two sneks 🐍, and two pupperinos 🐕.
 I love UI, web design and development, as well as game design and development.

 - 🎖️ I'm a veteran, 2 years XVIII Corp, 4 years at 1SFG, 8 years total, math is hard.